LorisNanni/A-local-approach-based-on-a-Local-Binary-Patterns-variant-texture-descriptor-for-classifying-pain-st/README.md

 # A-local-approach-based-on-a-Local-Binary-Patterns-variant-texture-descriptor-for-classifying-pain-st
-A local approach based on a Local Binary Patterns variant texture descriptor for classifying pain states                               code for Improved LBP/LTP/LQP
+A local approach based on a Local Binary Patterns variant texture descriptor for classifying pain states;
+code for Improved LBP/LTP/LQP